nadiakhoo/CyberbullyingDetector/README.md

 # CyberbullyingDetector

-Machine learning model which can detect cyberbullying in text messages.
+Machine learning model that can detect cyberbullying in text messages.
 Dataset from Kaggle.